derekquinn/ios-dynamicsky/Readme.md

 }
 ```

-## Arcitecture
+## Architecture
-- Model View ViewModel pattern is implemented in the codebase, becuse it allows us to easily update dynamic values such as weather icons & temperature values.
-An excepllent write up on best practices with MVVM in SwiftUI can be found on [Nalexn's GitHub Page](https://nalexn.github.io/clean-architecture-swiftui/).
+- Model View ViewModel pattern is implemented in the codebase, because it allows us to easily update dynamic values such as weather icons & temperature values.
+An excellent write up on best practices with MVVM in SwiftUI can be found on [Nalexn's GitHub Page](https://nalexn.github.io/clean-architecture-swiftui/).
 However, the limitations of SwiftUI are probably more important to review, see more from Alina Zaitseva at [SteelKiwi.com](https://steelkiwi.com/blog/swiftui-vs-uikit/).

 > - It supports only iOS 13+ and Xcode 11+.
 By switching to them, you abandon users of older versions of iOS, which is a radical move devoid of concern for the user.
 But since Apple annually updates its list of supported iOS versions, I think SwiftUI will be used more over the next two years as users install the latest iOS version.
 > - It’s still very young, so there isn’t much data on Stack Overflow.
 This means that you can’t get much help resolving complicated issues.